Why and How to Install Bar Ends On A Mountain Bike

 Safety Concerns regarding the use of bar ends

 In one of our previous posts, we looked at the dangers of mountain biking.
 We further explored how to stay safe.
 However, you would recall bar ends did not feature in that blog because our main focus was the MTB.
-Well, you should note that, like vaulting over handlebars after hitting an obstacle or accidentally ramming your legs on the chain box, every part of a mountain bike poses a degree of risk to a cyclist.
+Well, you should note that every part of a mountain bike poses a risk to a cyclist, like vaulting over handlebars after hitting an obstacle or accidentally ramming your legs on the chain box.
 Thus, we ask the question, how risky are the bar ends?

 The truth is that since their advent, there have been lots of discussions on safety.
 A case in point is falling over your bike and getting caught by the hook of a bar end.
 That would be disastrous, even by the thought of it.
 In reality, bar ends pose even bigger risks to a rider.
-Forget about their handiness and the high possibility of returning to the market, given recent modifications on a modern bike.
+Given recent modifications on a modern bikes, forget about their handiness and the high possibility of returning to the market.

 ● Getting hooked to a competitor’s bar ends